pellepelster/solidblocks/doc/content/development/_index.md

 * `./do build` Build the component
 * `./do test` Run all tests for the component
 * `./do clean` Clean up ephemeral resources like local files and cloud resources
+* `./do format` Apply formatters and linters to all sourcecode of the component
+* `./do release-prepare` prepare a release, commonly used to insert correct version numbers into documentation and code snippets
+* `./do release-test` run tests against released artifacts, commonly used to verify that the code snippets work
+* `./do release-docker` release tested docker images as releases without the `-rc` version postfix

 ## Documentation

 The documentation is based on [hugo](https://gohugo.io/).
 Each component contributing source code snippets to the documentation should do so by adding the snippets to the components `build/snippets` folder, so after running `./do build-documentation` they can be included like this:

 ```shell
 {{%/* include "/snippets/shell-bootstrap-solidblocks.sh" */%}}